wonders/s3-version-restore/README.md

 - S3-compatible account with API access
 - Access credentials with appropriate permissions (varies by service):
   - List buckets (may be a separate permission)
   - List files and their versions
-  - Read file contents
+  - Delete objects or versions (for removing delete markers or current versions)
-  - Write/create new files
+  - Read file metadata
 - Note: Permission names and structures vary between services.
 For example, AWS S3 and Backblaze B2 use different permission models.

 ## Environment Setup